 The Consolidated Financial Statements were prepared under the oversight of the Audit Committee.
 The Audit Committee is composed of a subset of the Board of Directors of AgCountry Farm Credit Services, ACA (the Association).
-The Audit Committee oversees the scope of the Association's internal audit program, the approval, and independence of PricewaterhouseCoopers LLP (PwC) as independent auditors, the adequacy of the Association's system of internal controls and procedures, and the adequacy of management's actions with respect to recommendations arising from those auditing activities.
+The Audit Committee oversees the scope of the Association's internal audit program, the approval and independence of PricewaterhouseCoopers LLP (PwC) as independent auditors, the adequacy of the Association's system of internal controls and procedures, and the adequacy of management's actions with respect to recommendations arising from those auditing activities.
 The Audit Committee's responsibilities are described more fully in the Internal Control Policy and the Audit Committee Charter.

-Management is responsible for the preparation of the Consolidated Financial Statements in accordance with accounting principles generally accepted in the United States of America.
-Additionally, management is responsible for the design and operating effectiveness of internal control over financial reporting for the Consolidated Financial Statements.
-PwC is responsible for expressing opinions on the Consolidated Financial Statements and internal control over financial reporting based on their integrated audits which are performed in accordance with generally accepted auditing standards in the United States of America.
+Management is responsible for internal controls and the preparation of the Consolidated Financial Statements in accordance with accounting principles generally accepted in the United States of America.
+PwC is responsible for performing an independent audit of the Consolidated Financial Statements in accordance with auditing standards generally accepted in the United States of America and to issue their report based on their audit.
 The Audit Committee's responsibilities include monitoring and overseeing these processes.

-In this context, the Audit Committee reviewed and discussed the audited Consolidated Financial Statements for the year ended December 31, 2021, with management.
+In this context, the Audit Committee reviewed and discussed the audited Consolidated Financial Statements for the year ended December 31, 2022, with management.
 The Audit Committee also reviewed with PwC the matters required to be discussed by Statement on Auditing Standards AU-C 260, The Auditor's Communication with Those Charged with Governance, and both PwC and the internal auditor directly provided reports on any significant matters to the Audit Committee.